nice-registry/all-the-package-repos/readme.md

 # all-the-package-repositories

-All the repository URLs in the npm registry as an object whose keys are package names and values are URLs
+All the repository URLs in the npm registry as an object whose keys are package names and values are URLs.

+This package weighs in at about 20MB.

 - 362820 packages in the npm registry
 - 296959 with a repository in package.json